-Additionally there is active research looking into cannabidiol, a prominent cannabinoid in the natural plant, as a potential treatment for aggressive breast cancer.
+Additionally there is active research looking into CBD (cannabidiol) as a potential treatment for aggressive breast cancer.
 Researchers at California Pacific Medical Center Research Institute in San Francisco found that cannabidiol (CBD) inhibits a gene that is believed to be responsible for the metastatic process that spreads cells from the original cancer tumor throughout the body.
 Additionally, separate research studies have shown that the cannabinoids inhibit the growth and spread of various cancer cell lines including breast carcinoma, prostate carcinoma, colorectal carcinoma, gastric adenocarcinoma, skin carcinoma, leukemia cells, neuroblastoma, lung carcinoma and others.

 The National Cancer Institute recently posted research on cannabinoids and cannabis on its website.
 This is progress as the National Cancer Institute is a federal agency and cannabis is still considered by the federal government to be a substance with no medicinal value.
 The fact that they are posting study results on their website is a sign that the research is sound and the results undeniable.
 They report, "The potential benefits of medicinal cannabis for people living with cancer include antiemetic effects, appetite stimulation, pain relief, and improved sleep.
 In the practice of integrative oncology, the health care provider may recommend medicinal cannabis not only for symptom management but also for its possible direct anti-tumor effect".
 The website also states: "Cannabinoids have a favorable drug safety profile.
-Unlike opioid receptors, cannabinoid receptors are not located in the brainstem areas controlling respiration; therefore, lethal overdoses due to respiratory suppression do not occur.
-Although cannabinoids are considered by some to be addictive drugs, their addictive potential is considerably lower than that of other prescribed agents or substances of abuse."
+Unlike opioid receptors, cannabinoid receptors are not located in the brainstem areas controlling respiration; therefore, lethal overdoses due to respiratory suppression do not occur."

 Vinciguerra et al. Inhalation marihuana as an antiemetic for cancer chemotherapy.
 New York State Journal of Medicine 1988;88:525-527